peerlibrary/meteor-computed-field/README.md

 console.log(foobar());
 ```

 You get current value by calling the field as a function.
-This is useful when you are assigning them to objects
+A reactive dependency is then registered.
-because they behave like object methods.
-You can also access them in
+This is useful when you are assigning them to objects because they behave like object methods.
+You can also access
-[Blaze Components](https://github.com/peerlibrary/meteor-blaze-components) template by simply doing `{{foobar}}`
+them in [Blaze Components](https://github.com/peerlibrary/meteor-blaze-components) template by simply doing
-when they are assigned to the component.
+`{{foobar}}` when they are assigned to the component.

 Optionally, you can pass custom equality function: